 Students with Section 504 Plans: Upon initial enrollment, parents must submit a recent copy of their child’s Section 504 plan to be distributed to the teachers.
 It is a legal requirement of teachers and administrators to make sure that students receive all educational accommodations as indicated in the 504 plan.
 504 plans are to be reviewed and updated at least every three years or as is needed.
 The Special Education Department at each campus is responsible for monitoring this process.

-Student Success Team (SST): When a child is struggling, his/her teacher may schedule a meeting with the parent, teachers, student (if appropriate), site administrator, and all who are familiar with the student.
+Student Support and Progress Team (SSPT): When a child is struggling, his/her teacher may schedule a meeting with the parent, teachers, student (if appropriate), site administrator, and all who are familiar with the student.
 The purpose of the meeting is to identify the student’s strengths and challenges, to ask and answer questions related to the student’s performance, to determine what has worked and what more can be done by whom and when.
-Copies of the SST plan will be distributed to all stakeholders for immediate implementation.
-A follow-up SST meeting to evaluate how the SST plan is working and to make any additions or changes to the plan will be scheduled.
-The SST process is an essential step in assessing whether or not a student requires further assessment for possible special education support.
+Copies of the SSPT plan will be distributed to all stakeholders for immediate implementation.
+A follow-up SSPT meeting to evaluate how the SST plan is working and to make any additions or changes to the plan will be scheduled.
+The SSPT process is an essential step in assessing whether or not a student requires further assessment for possible special education support.

 Ivy Academia has two English Language Coordinators: Sandra Ramirez and Pamela Moye.
+Maria Gennaro is the CELDT and ELPAC Testing Coordinator.
 Please contact them if you have any questions.

-English Language Learners (ELL): In keeping with California Department of Education requirements, students for whom English is a second language must receive the California English Language Test (CELDT), unless previously administered.
+English Language Learners (ELL): In keeping with California Department of Education requirements, students for whom English is a second language must receive the California English Language Test (CELDT) initially and the English Lanugage Proficiency Asssessments for California (ELPAC) annually, unless previously administered.
 Students determined to be Limited Language Proficient (LEP) will be given special consideration and educational support as they become more proficient with the English language.
-These students will be tested at the beginning of each school year until they can be reclassified as Fluent English Proficient (FEP.)
+These students will be tested at the beginning of each school year until they can be reclassified as Fluent English Proficient (FEP).
+Upon reclassification, the students will be monitored for two years following the reclassification date.